 If your search produces results, such as a table, the results get written to the

 results.csv.gz file include fields that begin with "__mv_".
 These fields are for internal use only and are used to encode multivalue fields.

 Evaluate multivalue fields

-One of the more common examples of multivalue fields is that of email address fields, which typically appears two or three times in a single sendmail event--one time for the sender, another time for the list of recipients, and possibly a third time for the list of Cc addresses.
+One of the more common examples of multivalue fields is email address fields, which typically appear two or three times in a single sendmail event--one time for the sender, another time for the list of recipients, and possibly a third time for the list of Cc addresses.

 Count the number of values in a field

-mvcount() function to count the number of unique values in a single value or multivalue field.
+mvcount() function to count the number of values in a single value or multivalue field.

 In this example, mvcount() returns the number of email addresses in the To, From, and Cc fields and saves the addresses in the specified "_count" fields.